-Welcome to our FAQ!
-To find answers to your questions, please use the search feature below or browse the Featured Questions and Top 20 FAQs.
-If a FAQ does not answer your question, you can email our office for assistance by clicking on a specific FAQ, then clicking "I need more information about this subject" at the bottom of the answer.
+Our frequently asked questions (FAQ) section provides information and resources on various topics.
+To find answers to your questions, use the search feature below or browse the Featured Questions and Top 20 FAQs.
+If the answer to a FAQ doesn't resolve your question, you can email our office for assistance by clicking "I need more information about this subject" at the bottom of the answer.

-Non-Ad Valorem Assessments are based on the value or benefit to the property.
+Non-ad valorem assessments are based on the value or benefit to the property.
 Assessments become part of the 'gross tax' when added to the amount derived from multiplying the taxable value by the millage rate.
-The following is a list of Non-Ad Valorem Assessments:
+The following is a list of non-ad valorem assessments:

-Maintenance Fees - Bayshore Gardens and Trailer Estates assess property owners an annual fee.
+Maintenance fees – Bayshore Gardens and Trailer Estates assess property owners an annual fee.

 Lot clearing liens (Contact Manatee County Code Enforcement at (941) 748-2071 with questions regarding this assessment.)
 By county ordinance, property owners in Manatee County are required to keep their property "cleared of weeds, brush, debris," and if the county determines that a property owner has failed to comply with these requirements, the county is authorized to notify the owner in writing to "cut, clear, or remove such weeds, brush, debris."
 Upon the failure of any such owner or agent to comply within fifteen days from notification, the county is authorized to "clear said land or to have said land cleared by private contract" and "assess a lien on behalf of Manatee County against the land for the actual costs of said clearance."
 Should the property owner fail to timely pay for the county’s cost of clearing their property, the lien is "collected by the tax collector…and shall thereafter be subject to the penalties and interest to which county Ad Valorem taxes are subject."

 A Satisfaction of Lien is recorded in the Manatee County Public Records by Manatee County Code Enforcement once payment has been received.